 Our district's mission is to create an engaging and healthy learning environment that empowers all students to pursue their dreams, achieve their goals, and contribute thoughtfully to the global community.
-This commitment supports that vision and allows us to reflect more intentionally upon supporting the mission with our instructional practices and curricula.
-Clarifying the interrelationship of these areas of focus, as well as how they support the implementation of the NYSED Culturally Responsive-Sustaining Education Framework, are key to moving forward with purpose and identified goals.
+This commitment supports that vision by recognizing the mental health needs of our students, families, and community.
+Continuing to support social-emotional learning, as well as responsible use of social media reaffirms our commitment to all students feeling safe and supported in the learning environment.

 The review of the "How Learning Happens" document, the "Equity - Self-Reflection" and a deeper analysis of the NYSED Culturally Responsive-Sustaining Education Framework, helped our team to reflect and focus on the "why" of our actions, leading us back to the core of our district mission.
-Specifically, we will address the principles of creating a welcoming and affirming environment that ensures all cultural identities, including disability, experience an academically rigorous and intellectually challenging environment enhanced by inclusive curriculum and assessment.
-We seek to create the most nurturing environment for all learners for which clarity of purpose and understanding of the individual educator's role in the process are essential.
+Specifically, we will address the principles of creating a welcoming and affirming environment that ensures all cultural identities, including disabilities, experience an academically rigorous and intellectually challenging environment enhanced by an inclusive curriculum and assessment.
+We seek to create the most nurturing environment for all learners for which clarity of purpose and understanding of the individual educator's role in the process is essential.